chiroptical/cataract/README.md

 This application is coded using Haskell, Yesod, and Persistent.
 The project is early work in progress.

-Next Steps
----

-- Tighten security up
-  - [x] More secure AES key
-  - [ ] Encrypt Twitch tokens in the database
-- Include a middleware that ensures `Host` header is `YESOD_APPROOT`
-- Figure out [katip][katip] logging
-- Could we use [reshape][reshape] for migrations?
-- Build a homepage that doesn't suck

 [twitch-cli]: https://dev.twitch.tv/docs/eventsub/handling-webhook-events#using-the-cli-to-test-your-handler
 [crypto-hmac]: https://hackage.haskell.org/package/cryptonite-0.30/docs/Crypto-MAC-HMAC.html
 [katip]: https://hackage.haskell.org/package/katip